Music 120 - Music Appreciation » Winter 2022 » Classical Music Quiz

 B. To develop the themes

-C. To establish the tonic
+C. To restate the themes

 Question #18